Understand Workbook Impact on Your Database Using Query Tagging

 Query Tagging Overview

-How to Use Query Tagging to Find the Tableau Origin of Queries to Your Database
+Find the Tableau Origin of Queries to Your Database

-1. IDENTIFY THE ISSUE IN YOUR DATABASE: Your database administrator notices a recurring query event which regularly shows an unexpectedly long run time.
+1. IDENTIFY THE ISSUE IN YOUR DATABASE: Your database administrator notices a recurring query event that regularly shows an unexpectedly long run time.
 They call you, as Tableau administrator, to understand where the query originates and discuss how to make things more efficient.

-2. ENABLE QUERY TAGGING FOR THE DATA CONNECTIONS THAT ACCESS YOUR DATABASE: To understand how the problem query event is tied to in your workbook(s), you first need to understand what connections are making queries to the database.
-See the following section to see an example of how to use the Tableau REST API to find and enable query tagging for the right connections.
+2. ENABLE QUERY TAGGING FOR YOUR SERVER: To understand how the problem query event is tied to your workbook(s), you first need to understand what connections are making queries to the database.

 Note: This step is not required for data connections using Hyper, Snowflake, or Teradata as query tagging is enabled by default for those data stores.

 3. LOOK FOR THE TABLEAU QUERY ORIGINATOR IN YOUR DATABASE MONITORING: At this point, query tagging is enabled for the connections between your workbook or data source and your database.
-When you find an instance of your next instance of your recurring problem in your database log, history, or analytics, you will see that the related query has a string appended beginning with /* "tableau-query-origins": "..." */.
-That string includes the LUID of the originating workbook, dashboard, or view.
+When you find an instance of your recurring problem query in your database log, history, or analytics, you will see that the related query has a comment string appended beginning with /* "tableau-query-origins": "..." */.
+That string includes the LUID and other attributes listed above from the originating workbook, dashboard, or view.

 Note, for Snowflake and Teradata the query originator data is not in the SQL text.
 For Snowflake connections, the query origins information is in the Session Query Tag(Link opens in a new window).
 For Teradata connections, the query origins information is in the Session Query Band(Link opens in a new window).

-4. EXAMINE THE ORIGINATING TABLEAU RESOURCE: Now that you know the LUID of the Tableau element that is making the problem query, you can find it’s name and properties with a request to the get workbook method.
+4. EXAMINE THE ORIGINATING TABLEAU RESOURCE: Now that you know the LUID of the Tableau element that is making the problem query, you can find its name and properties with a request to the get workbook method.

 The Python script in this section illustrates how to use the REST API to find and enable query tagging for the connections that use your database’s server address.
 To find each of these connections, using your Tableau server address, auth token, and site LUID, the script: